Team-MPM/MPM-Smart/docs/Writerside/topics/Developer-Documentation.md

 # Developer Documentation

-This document is intended for developers who want to contribute to the Writerside project.
+This document is intended for developers who want to contribute to the project.
 It provides an overview of the project's architecture, the technologies used, and the development process.

 ## Required Tools